Financial Moves You Should Make At Each Age Of Your Life

 Entering the “real world” means first full-time job opportunity.
 Learn what your company offers regarding insurance and 401(k) contributions, and make sure you’re matching it.
 If you’re not sure, ask.
 Any company HR representative would gladly take the time to walk through your options.

 Because life happens.
 Build an emergency fund to prepare for a short-term, one-time expense.
-Do this by taking out a small part of each paycheck, perhaps 2% of your annual salary.
+Do this by taking out a small part of each paycheck, perhaps 2 percent of your annual salary.
 For example, if you make $50,000 per year, set aside $1,000 for an emergency.

 Trust us, you’ll want life insurance eventually, so buy it when the premium cost is lower (as a general rule, life insurance is less expensive the younger you are when you initially buy it).